-Sonia Ossorio, president of the National Organization for Women – New York said, “If the #MeToo movement has shown us anything, it is the degree to which rape is predatory and pervasive.
+Sonia Ossorio, president of the National Organization for Women – New York and Executive Director, Women’s Justice NOW said, “If the #MeToo movement has shown us anything, it is the degree to which rape is predatory and pervasive.
 Its effects run deep for individuals and communities, and the social and economic impact is staggering.”

 Ossorio added, “When Governor Cuomo signs this critical legislation into law, it will be a mandate for law enforcement across the state that rape must be taken seriously and seeking justice for victims of this heinous crime must be a top priority.”

 The statute of limitations for rape in the second degree and criminal sexual act in the second degree will be extended from the current five years to 20 years.
 These same crimes in the third degree will be extended from five to ten years.
 The legislation also allows for civil action.
 Victims will be able to bring civil litigation against their alleged assailants for up to 20 years after the offense.
 The legislation will fully eliminate the state of limitations on incest in the first degree.